 Season – The annual harvest begins each year on December 1, when the crabs are hard-shelled, full of meat and in their prime.
 The season closes on August 14th to minimize handling so that post molt, soft-shelled crabs can fill out’ undisturbed.

-This management method has served the resource well for decades and insures that the Dungeness fishery is truly sustainable.
+This management method has served the resource well for decades and ensures that the Dungeness fishery is truly sustainable.

 Additional Fishery & Gear Regulations